CUSail-Navigation/intrasite/_posts/2020-08-11-terminology.md

 ## Beating
 <p>
 Since no sailboat can sail directly upwind, the boat must sail in a zig-zag path while consistently tacking to make progress in this direction.
 This is called beating.
-The _beating parameter_ (often \(p_c\)) refers to the lateral (side-to-side) distance that the boat can sail before tacking (1/2 of the total width of the path).
+The <i>beating parameter</i> (often \(p_c\)) refers to the lateral (side-to-side) distance that the boat can sail before tacking (1/2 of the total width of the path).
 </p>

 ![Beating]({{ site.baseurl }}/images/beating.png "Beating")